What is IoT?

 - Improve materials and inventory management so that you always have what you need on hand.

-Connected products have smart, connective components that allow data to be exchanged between the product and its user, manufacturer, or environment.
-Related IoT solutions may help you build smart factories with new functionality, greater reliability, and higher product utilization.
+Connected products have smart, connective components that allow data to be exchanged between the product and its user, manufacturer or environment.
+Related IoT solutions may help you build smart factories with new functionality, greater reliability and higher product utilisation.
 Using connected products, you’re empowered to:

 - Streamline the development and maintenance of your products.

 - Provide more secure, connected experiences for your customers.

 - Create new lines of business with managed service and support.

 - Monitor how products perform to improve design, manufacturing and reliability.